The Martian Chronicles: Plot

-"The Million-Year Picnic" is the story of William Thomas, a former governor of the state of Minnesota and Alice, his wife, and three sons, who traveled to Mars to escape war under the parents' pretense that the family is taking a fishing trip.
-Alice is not noticeably pregnant with a girl.
-The family enjoys a warm Martian summer day in and along water-filled canals traveling in a power boat prepared for an encampment.
-William is troubled by the war on Earth and does his best to keep the children entertained though he mutters his concerns as stray thoughts his children don't completely comprehend.
+William Thomas, his wife Alice, and his three sons have traveled to Mars to escape war under the parents' pretense that the family is taking a fishing trip.
+Alice is noticeably pregnant with a girl.
+The family enjoys a warm Martian summer day along water-filled canals.
+William is troubled by the war on Earth and does his best to keep the children entertained though he mutters his concerns as stray thoughts his children do not completely comprehend.
 William draws the boys' attention on fish, the ancient Martian cities they pass by, and on finding Martians – the latter, William assures the boys that they will find.
-While boating in a canal William and his wife listen to a broadcast on their atomic radio and are jolted by what they hear.
-William remotely detonates the family's rocket that causes a great sound, throttles the boat faster to drown out the noise and collides with a wharf and stops.
-No damage is done and William laughingly tells everyone he just exploded their rocket.
-The boys instantly think it is part of a game.
-William tells the boys he did it to keep their location secret, and the boys think it is still part of a game.
+While boating in a canal William and his wife listen to a broadcast on their radio and are jolted by what they hear.
+William remotely detonates the family's rocket, throttles the boat faster to drown out the noise, collides with a wharf and stops.
+William tells the boys he did it to keep their location secret.
 William listens in on the atomic radio again and hears nothing for a couple of minutes.
-He tells the family, "It's over at last" and the children fall silent.
+He tells the family, "It's over at last".
 William boats down the canal where they pass six Martian cities and asks the family to choose the best one.
-They all choose the last one and William declares that it will be their new home.
-The boys are saddened to tears about missing Minnesota but the father tells the boys that the Martian city is theirs and the boys become filled with a sense of adventure.
-The family walks through their new city and William tells the family that they will be joined by Bert Edward's family that includes four girls.
-He tells his son Timothy that he destroyed the rocket to prevent them from returning to Earth and to leave no trace for "evil men" from Earth to find them.
+They choose the last one and William declares that it will be their new home.
+He tells the family that they will be joined by Bert Edward's family that includes four girls.